Azure-Samples/durablefunctions-mapreduce-dotnet/README.md

 products:
   - azure
   - azure-functions
-title: 'Big Data Processing: Serverless MapReduce on Azure'
-name: 'Big Data Processing: Serverless MapReduce on Azure'
+name: "Big Data Processing: Serverless MapReduce on Azure"
-description: 'This sample uses Azure Durable Functions to determine the average speed of New York Yellow taxi trips, per day over all of 2017'
+description: "This sample uses Azure Durable Functions to determine the average speed of New York Yellow taxi trips, per day over all of 2017"
-author: BrandonH-MSFT
-ms.author: hurlburb
-ms.date: 02/04/2019
-ms.topic: sample
 ---

 # Big Data Processing: Serverless MapReduce on Azure